patman124/Storyboard/README.md

 ## Getting Started

-Grab the `.exe` from [Releases](https://github.com/patman124/Storyboard/releases/tag/python)) and run it.
+Grab the `win_storyboard .zip` from [Releases](https://github.com/patman124/Storyboard/releases/tag/python)), extract the zip file and run the exe.
 No install required.

 1. Launch Storyboard
 2. **Save As** to create your world file, or **Load** an existing `.json`